metaplex-foundation/metaplex-program-library/hydra/program/README.md

 # Hydra

-Collective account pooling, fan out wallet, dao treasury, all of the things you need to FAN OUT
+Collective account pooling, fan out wallet, dao treasury, all the things you need to FAN OUT

 ## Setup && Development